 I think this new found confidence has got a lot to do with reaching an age when really nothing much fazes me in the embarrassment arena.
-Because let’s face it, there are quite a few cringeworthy things – things your mother never told you about getting older that need to be addressed!
+But still, there are quite a few cringeworthy things – things your mother never told you about getting older that need to be addressed!

 Once we’ve learnt to accept that growing old isn’t always smooth or beautiful, I reckon it’s time to take action where we can, when we can.